 We enter into arrangements with third parties to jointly finance and distribute certain of our film productions.
 These arrangements, which are referred to as cofinancing arrangements, can take various forms.
 In most cases, the arrangement involves the grant of an economic interest in a film to a third-party investor.
 The number of investors and the terms of these arrangements can vary, although in most cases an investor assumes full risk for the portion of the film acquired in these arrangements.
 We account for the proceeds received from a third-party investor under these arrangements as a reduction to our capitalized film costs.
-In these arrangements, the investor owns an undivided copyright interest in the film and, therefore, in each period we record either a charge or a benefit to programming and production expense to reflect the estimate of the third-party investor's interest in the profit or loss of a film is determined using the ratio of actual revenue earned to date to the ultimate revenue expected to be recognized over the film's useful life.
+In these arrangements, the investor owns an undivided copyright interest in the film and, therefore, in each period we record either a charge or a benefit to programming and production expense to reflect the estimate of the third-party investor's interest in the profit or loss of the film.
+The estimate of the third-party investor's interest in the profit or loss of a film is determined using the ratio of actual revenue earned to date to the ultimate revenue expected to be recognized over the film's useful life.